toregude/3D-modelling-from-2D-images/README.txt

 CAMERA_ID, MODEL, WIDTH, HEIGHT, PARAMS[] for the calibration of the 2D images.
 When the images.txt file containts information about the camera position in this order ID X Y Z (camera pos) Camera Imagename the scaling ambigity in estimating the pose between images are solved taking advantage of the camera positions.
-If the file is in another order or dosn't contain the right information, the program still execute, but without solving the scaling ambigity.
+If the file is in another order or dosn't contain the right information, the program still execute, but without solving the scaling ambuigity.

+When the model of the room is finished a button with Draw Model show.
+Click on the button and a 3D model of the room is shown, allowing the user to click on two points in the room and the distance between them displays.

 Needed official Matlab Toolboxes: image_toolbox